binnev/recipes/md/bean-chilli-v1-2.md

 - [ ] 2 tsp garlic granules
 - [ ] 2 large white onions
 - [ ] 5 cloves garlic
-- [ ] little bit of dried thyme
+- [ ] Little bit of dried thyme
 - [ ] 1 large potato (cut into 1cm cubes)
 - [ ] 1 vegetable stock cube

 ## Method:
-1. sweat onions and garlic with dried thyme
+1. Sweat onions and garlic with dried thyme
-2. add cubed potato and brown
+2. Add cubed potato and brown
-3. add spice mix (with a bit of water) and fry gently
+3. Add spice mix (with a bit of water) and fry gently
-4. add beans and tomatoes, stock cube, and a cup of water
+4. Add beans and tomatoes, stock cube, and a cup of water
-5. simmer for 30 minutes then high heat to reduce
+5. Simmer for 30 minutes then high heat to reduce